HEALTHY, DELICIOUS RECIPES, YOUR INBOX.

 Where to Get Herbes de Provence!

 The classic mixture for Herbes de Provence can vary from commercial producers to home cooks, and an official recipe or ingredient list for it ceases to exist.
-That’s because every maker has a signature house blend that they develop based on personal preference, which can include various herbs and spices that could incorporate coriander, bay, fennel, tarragon, or even lavender, for a delightful aroma and a more floral flavor.
+That’s because every maker has a signature house blend that they develop based on personal preference.
+The blend includes various herbs and spices that could incorporate coriander, bay, fennel, tarragon, or even lavender for a delightful aroma and a more floral flavor.
 The blend mostly depends on the dish it’s used in and the final taste the cook wants to achieve.

 Buying a ready-to-go mixture for Herbes de Provence is the solution to keep it simple.
 You’ll find the all-purpose blend at most spice houses.